ergo-services/registrar/README.md

 This is a client library for the central registrar [Saturn](https://docs.ergo.services/tools/saturn).
 It allows you to register your node on the Saturn registrar and update the node's configuration on the fly.

+For commercial or production purposes, it is necessary [to purchase a licence](https://github.com/sponsors/ergo-services).

 Doc: https://docs.ergo.services/extra-library/registrar/saturn